 Most corset makers use certain items in each and every corset they make.
 As a result, they have reliable quality in their products.
 Outer materials vary considerably, while interfacing, lining materials, boning, and finishing touches are consistent.

-Hopefully this has given you a peek into the process of a well made corset.
-The next time you ask “why is this corset so much more expensive than the other ones”, perhaps you will have a better understanding.
+Hopefully, this has given you a peek into the process of a well-made corset.
+The next time you ask “why corsets are so expensive”, perhaps you will have a better understanding.

 Finally, it is up to you to decide if you want the item that is better made, more exclusive, yet more costly.
 Only you can decide if that Yeti cooler is worth the money or the Rolex watch is within your budget.